 7. Comparing Text Values in Excel Formula with Greater Than or Equal to Operator

 In this example, we will look up how does the greater than or equal to operator works on text values.
 If the text values are capital that means it is the greater value.
-Also excel contemplate the earlier letter on the alphabet is smaller and the later alphabets are larger.
+Also, excel contemplate the earlier letter of the alphabet is smaller and the later alphabets are larger.

 - As before, select cell D5.

 - Write the formula down and hit Enter.

 - We can write the text directly using “ ”.
 For example, “Ali”>=“ali”.
 And it will return TRUE.

 - In the end, finally, we will be able to see the result.

 - Arithmetic, comparison, text concatenation, and reference are the four types of operators.